Installation & Configuration

 TornadoVM on ARM Mali GPUs

-The installation of TornadoVM to run on ARM Mali GPUs requires JDK11 with GraalVM.
-See the Installation for GraalVM for JDK 21.0.0 and GraalVM for JDK 17.0.8 on Linux and OSx for details about the installation.
+The installation of TornadoVM to run on ARM Mali GPUs requires JDK21 with GraalVM.
+See the Installation for GraalVM for JDK 21.0.1 on Linux and macOS for details about the installation.

 The OpenCL driver for Mali GPUs on Linux that has been tested is: